I Only Rest in the Storm: Production

 In October 2018, the project received a €141,000 production grant from the Romanian National Film Center.
 In November 2020, it was selected to participate in the European Coproductions meeting, initiated by Seville European Film Festival.

 Release

 I Only Rest in the Storm had its world premiere at the Un Certain Regard section of the 2025 Cannes Film Festival on 17 May 2025.
 Prior to its premiere, Paradise City Sales acquired the film's international sales.

-Météore Films acquired the film's distribution rights in France and will release it in French cinema on 9 July 2025.
+It was theatrically released in France on 9 July by Météore Films, and in Portugal on 30 October by Uma Pedra no Sapato.

 Reception

 Miriam Balanescu of IndieWire gave the film a grade of A− and pointed out its different distinction of non-governmental organization in films.

 Accolades

 Pinho holding the Meeting Point award obtained by the film at the 70th Valladolid International Film Festival.